Mare Island

 numerous Maritime

-Commission standard tankers built during the war.
+Commission standard tankers built during the war and constituted all but eleven of the T-2 tankers constructed.
 Their design was

 developed by Sun Shipbuilding and Dry Dock Co. for Standard Oil and the